 The foundational concepts are the elementary building blocks and context setting constraints of all other entries in the BoK.
 The latter encompass the philosophical and mathematical support for GIScience as well as data models, while the constituent elements include, among others, notions of scale, spatial data quality, and openness.
 This knowledge area is also the place to look for the origins and future of GIScience.

 Topics in this Knowledge Area are listed thematically below.
-Existing topics are linked directly to their original (2006) or revised entries; forthcoming, future topics are italicized.
+Existing topics are in regular font and linked directly to their original entries (published in 2006; these contain only Learning Objectives).
+Entries that have been expanded and revised are in bold.
+Forthcoming, future topics are italicized.

 |Intro to the GIS&T Body of Knowledge||Distance, Length, and Direction|

 |Academic Developments of GIS&T||Proximity & Distance Decay|

 |Perceptions and Cognition of Geographic Phenomena||Resolution|

 |Ontologies for Analysis & Formation of Geospatial Concepts||Spatial Autocorrelation|